linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-06-mirantis-fuel-vagrant-libvirt.md

   - openstack
 ---

-> **08 Feb 2016**: Currently unable to complete a Mirantis Openstack setup in this virtual environment.
-Working through somes issues.
-Got a [couple of blog posts](/mirantis.html) documenting what problems encountered so far.

 [Mirantis Fuel](https://wiki.openstack.org/wiki/Fuel) is a bare-metal installer for OpenStack.
 Mirantis provides a way to virtualize the [setup using